ExpediaGroup/beekeeper/README.md

     <base-url>/database/my_cool_database/table/my_cool_table/metadata

 The API will display all the partitions in that table unless it is unpartitioned, in that case it will show only one object; the table.
-If you want to check only the table object without all of its individual partitions, you'll have to search for the one with the variable `"partitionName"=null` as such:
+If they want to check only the table object without all of its individual partitions, they'll have to search for the one with the variable `"partitionName"=null` as such:

+    {
         "path": "s3://mybucket/mydatabase/mytable",
         "databaseName": "mydatabase",
         "tableName": "mytable",
         "partitionName": null,
         "housekeepingStatus": "DELETED",
         "creationTimestamp": "2020-09-14T17:22:55",
         "modifiedTimestamp": "2020-09-14T18:36:52",
         "cleanupTimestamp": "2020-09-14T17:36:32",
         "cleanupDelay": "PT10M",
         "cleanupAttempts": 1,
         "lifecycleType": "EXPIRED"
+    }

-You can do this by using [filters](#filtering).
-If you want to search for the table object, you'll have to add a filter with the path to the table, for example
+This is possible using [filters](#filtering).
+If we want to search for the table object, we'll have to add a filter with the path to the table, for example

     <base-url>/database/{databaseName}/table/{tableName}/metadata?path=s3://mybucket/mydatabase/mytable

 ### Unreferenced paths endpoint (`GET /unreferenced-paths`)

 This endpoint will return the configuration of all unreferenced paths that are going to be deleted (or have been deleted) in a specific table.
 If it is unpartitioned it will just show one object; the table.

-The url is the same one as in the [metadata endpoint](#expired-metadata-endpoint), except instead of ending in `metadata` it ends in `unreferenced-paths`.

 It is available in this url;